andy-lang/media-player-status/README.md

 ### Why does this exist?

 Like a lot of people, I like listening to music when I code.
 I run Tmux in a fullscreen window, and I don't like leaving that window unless I absolutely have to.
 Problem was, I found myself constantly switching windows to look at what was playing, which was wasting a lot of time.
-So I built a script that checks the currently open media player
+So I built a script that checks the currently open media player, and retrieves information about the currently playing song.

 ### Features